 Commercial leasehold

-- Unlawful forfeiture and relief from forfeiture in significant commercial property
+- Unlawful forfeiture and relief from forfeiture in valuable commercial property

-- Opposed lease renewal under the Landlord and Tenant Act 1954
+- Opposed and unopposed lease renewals under the Landlord and Tenant Act 1954

 - Rent review